California Transparency in Supply Chains Act Disclosure Statement

 ITT expects that its suppliers will conduct themselves in a fair and open manner, consistent with applicable laws and regulations, our Code of Conduct, our Human Rights Policy, our contractual agreements, and our Supplier Expectations Guidelines.
 Together we strive to "do the right thing always" with respect to business conduct, ethics and corporate citizenship.

-4. ITT maintains accountability standards and procedures for employees or contractors failing to meet legal requirements and company standards.
-ITT's Ethics and Compliance organization has an externally available helpline and web line for reporting concerns of any kind, as well as an ombudsman program that promotes reporting potential violations of law and company policy.
-Every report of potential misconduct is investigated, and outcomes are reported to ITT management .
+- ITT maintains accountability standards and procedures for employees or contractors failing to meet legal requirements and company standards.
+ITT's Ethics and Compliance organization has an externally available helpline and web line for reporting concerns of any kind, as well as an ethics champions program that promotes reporting potential violations of law and company policy.
+Reports of potential misconduct are reviewed and, when necessary, investigated, and outcomes are reported to ITT management.